AI Visibility Measurement

 • Brands that focus on the causal input (earned media placements in trusted publications) rather than the non-deterministic output (citation counts) build durable visibility that persists across model updates and sampling variation.

 Traditional search measurement works because Google exposes data about itself.
-Google Search Console tells you impressions, clicks, average position.
-The data represents real user queries against a deterministic index.
+Google Search Console reports impressions, clicks, average position from real user queries against a deterministic index.
 Position 4 means position 4.
 AI answer engines share none of this.

 ChatGPT, Claude, Perplexity, and Gemini do not publish what users ask, how often they ask it, or which sources they consider for any given response.
 Forrester analyst John Buten described this directly: "Large language models don't share user data.
 They don't share what prompts people ask or how often those prompts are being asked."

-This means every AI visibility score on the market is constructed from synthetic prompts, not real user behavior.
+Every AI visibility score on the market is constructed from synthetic prompts, not real user behavior.
 A tool sends its own queries to LLM APIs, records what comes back, and packages the result as a "score."
 The methodology determines the score more than the brand's actual visibility does.

 A platform testing 50 prompts once a month produces a fundamentally different score than one running thousands of prompts daily across multiple models.
 Both call the output an "AI visibility score."
 Neither is measuring the same thing.